Lynton and Barnstaple Railway: Present

-Eighty-five years after its closure, much of the line is still in evidence.
-The most spectacular evidence is Bridge 22 – the brick-built Chelfham Viaduct.
-Fully restored in 2000, its eight 42 ft wide arches reach 70 ft above the Stoke Rivers valley – the largest narrow-gauge railway structure in England.
+Much of the line's civil engineering is still in place.
+Chelfham Viaduct was fully restored in 2000, its eight 42 ft wide arches reach 70 ft above the Stoke Rivers valley.
+It is the largest narrow-gauge railway structure in England.

-The station at Lynton is now private residences, Blackmoor Gate is a restaurant and Barnstaple Town a school.
+The station at Lynton is now private residences.
+Blackmoor Gate station is a restaurant and that of Barnstaple Town a school.
 Chelfham and Woody Bay both serve the new L&B. Chelfham station is currently being restored, and open to visitors every weekend, while Woody Bay is the main centre of operations.
 Snapper Halt was purchased in 2010 and Bratton Fleming in 2020 by Exmoor Associates – a private company dedicated to securing trackbed for the restoration of the railway.

 A short section of the line reopened to passengers in 2004.
 Bridge 67 was generously rebuilt as a gift by Edmund Nuttall Ltd. – a firm descended from James Nuttall of Manchester, the main contractors for the original construction – allowing an extension to Killington Lane in 2006.

-Work is progressing on the next section to be restored, towards Parracombe, Blackmoor and a new temporary Southern terminus at Wistlandpound Reservoir.
+Work is progressing on the next section to be restored, towards Parracombe, Blackmoor and a new temporary southern terminus at Wistlandpound Reservoir.
 A total of 7 planning applications were submitted to Exmoor National Park Authority and North Devon Council in February 2016, with approvals granted by March 2018.
 Restoration of Bridges 54 and 55 was completed in December 2019.

 In November 2015 the Lynton & Barnstaple signed a twinning agreement with the Walhalla Goldfields Railway in Victoria, Australia.
 This agreement came about due to the similar nature of the railways and to foster cooperation and volunteer exchanges.
 Like the L&B, the Moe-Walhalla railway was closed over 70 years ago and the work of restoration requires rebuilding the track bed and railway infrastructure.